-- Major incidents of arson - Murder/non-negligent manslaughter and robbery - Aggravated assault (on a case-by-case basis, depending on the facts of the case and the information known by Public Safety Services) - Sex offenses (on a case-by-case basis, depending on the facts of the case and the information known by Public Safety Services) - Other Clery crimes as determined necessary by the Director of Public Safety and Risk Management or designee.
+- Major incidents of arson - Murder/non-negligent manslaughter and robbery - Aggravated assault (on a case-by-case basis, depending on the facts of the case and the information known by Public Safety Services) - Sex offenses (on a case-by-case basis, depending on the facts of the case and the information known by Public Safety Services) - A string of burglaries or motor vehicle thefts that occur in reasonably close proximity to one another - Other Clery crimes as determined necessary by the Director of Public Safety and Risk Management or designee.

-Timely Warning Notices also may be posted for other crime classifications and locations, even though it is not required by law, when deemed necessary at the sole discretion of Public Safety Services.
 In cases involving sexual assault, they are often reported after the incident occurred, thus there is no ability to distribute a "timely" warning notice to the community.
 Sex offenses will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by Public Safety Services.